 That's what drives the PS4 Pro's headline features and its main raison d'être: this is a console entirely designed for higher fidelity graphics and better image representation.
 It plays the exact same games as any other PlayStation 4, with exactly the same user interface and control system, but it runs them better.

-That's because it is capable of presenting a game's graphics in 4K – not always native 4K, as we'll explain in a bit, but up to the required 2160p to make the most of your shiny new 4K TV.
+That's because it is capable of presenting a game's graphics in 4K – not always native 4K, as we'll explain in a bit – up to the required 2160p to make the most of that shiny new 4K TV.

 4K HDR games

-HDR is arguably an even better tech than 4K, in terms of visual impact.
-Most games we've seen with HDR enabled look stunning.
+HDR is arguably an even better tech than 4K, in terms of visual impact at least.
+Most games we've seen with HDR enabled simply look stunning.
 They use lighting effects beautifully and if you have a TV capable of displaying both the wider colourfield and higher brightness, game graphics with HDR often explode with colour and tingle the back of your eyes.

 It's worth noting that other PS4 hardware (i.e. not the Pro) is also capable of HDR presentation.
 But these earlier consoles can't throw the extra detail into the mix, nor the extra frames.
 That's where the PS4 Pro comes into its own.